RickyYL/notes/Haskell/Haskell Programming/Ch 15 - Monoid, Semigruop.md

 ## Why Integer doesn't have a Monoid

-For integers, in mathematics, both summation and multiplication ar emonoidal, but each type should only have one unique instance for a given typelcass, not two.
+For integers, in mathematics, both summation and multiplication are monoidal, but each type should only have one unique instance for a given typelcass, not two.

 Integers form a monoid under summation and multiplication.
-Similarly we can say taht lists form a monoid under concatenation.
+Similarly we can say that lists form a monoid under concatenation.
 Lists have more than one possible monoid, although for now we're only working with concatenation.
 Several other types do as well.
 We usually enforce the unique instance rule by using `newtype` to seprate the different monodial behaviors.

 ### Why newtype?